 Over the past 5 years, Roadmap Writers has prided itself on running initiatives to help spotlight writers from underrepresented communities.
 Our initiatives have helped dozens of writers get signed.

 Roadmap is excited to announce our newest initiative, Thriving at 50+ : Creating Strong Female Characters at 50 and over.

 The initiative, which is free to apply to, is open to writers of all ages who have a script that features a 50+ female protagonist.

 To apply, writers must submit a one paragraph description of their 50+ female protagonist and their script.
 Writers must submit a completed script for a 1/2 hour pilot, 1-hour pilot, or feature to qualify.

 At the conclusion, Roadmap will select 3 winners who will participate in a month long mentorship with one of our incredible industry mentors (check them out below!).
 Each writer will also work with Roadmap to put together a targeted marketing plan and lead exec outreach to industry professionals.

 Submissions open August 20th and runs through September 20th.
-The selected winners will work with their mentors during the month of October.
+The selected winners will work with their mentors starting in mid-late October.